 Everyone loves having daylilies in the garden and there are hundreds of cultivars to choose from.
 The plants accept a wide range of soil and sunlight requirements and stay vigorous for many years with minimal care.

 Daylilies grow best in a sunny plot with well-drained, acidic soil but they adapt to their circumstances.
 While they will grow just fine without daylily fertilizer, feeding daylilies can increase their flower production.
-And flowers are why you grow the plants in the first place.
+Usually flowers are why you grow the plants in the first place.

 Fertilizing daylilies need not be expensive or difficult.
 There is no special daylily fertilizer you have to buy or daylily food that takes hours to prepare.
 The idea is to provide your daylilies with the nutrients they need to flower prolifically.

 Like any plant, daylily requires basic nutrients but take care when using commercial fertilizer as daylily food.
-Too much nitrogen will hurt, not help the plants.
+Too much nitrogen will hurt, not help, the plants.

 How to Fertilize Daylilies